sherbold/replication-kit-tse-2017-comment-scottknottesd/README.md

 License
 =======
-The replication kit is under the Apchage License, Version 2.0.
+The replication kit is under the Apache License, Version 2.0.